Skip to main content

 Colonoscopy Surveillance

-If your colonoscopy reveals no neoplastic polyps, you may not need another screening for about 10 years.
-However, if neoplastic polyps were removed, your follow-up schedule will be adjusted.
-Depending on your personal risk factors, your doctor may recommend a repeat examination in one, three, five, or seven years.
+If your colonoscopy doesn't find any neoplastic polyps, you'll probably need to have your next test in about 10 years.
+However, if your neoplastic polyps were removed, the timing of your next test may vary.
+Your doctor may recommend a repeat test in one, three, five, or seven years, depending on your individual risk factors.

-• Limit animal fats (especially red and processed meats).
+• Reducing animal fat (especially red meat, processed meat).

-Colon polyps are taken seriously because some have the potential to develop into cancer.
-However, remember that most polyps are not cancerous when discovered.
-Some may become cancerous over time if left untreated, which is exactly why doctors remove them as soon as they are identified.
+Colon polyps can be serious because they have the potential to turn into cancer.
+But remember, most polyps are not cancerous when they are found.
+Some can become cancerous over time if left untreated.
+That's why doctors remove them when they are found.

 What should I ask my doctor about my colon polyps?

-• Is my risk of developing colon cancer low, average, or high?
+• Is my risk of developing colon cancer low, normal, or high?

-• Should I undergo genetic testing for hereditary polyposis syndromes?
+• Should I get genetic testing for hereditary polyposis syndromes?

-• When should I schedule my next colonoscopy?
+• When should I have my next colonoscopy?

-Many people feel anxious about their scheduled colonoscopy and may be tempted to delay it.
-You might wonder, "Is all this effort worth it just to confirm I don't have polyps?"
-The answer is yes.
-If you do have polyps, a colonoscopy is the best way to identify and treat them early, often before you even notice any symptoms.
+Many people dread their scheduled colonoscopy and wonder if they can postpone it.
+“Why go to all this trouble just to make sure I don’t have polyps?” you may wonder.
+But if you do have polyps, a colonoscopy is the best way to detect and treat them before you even know it.

-Maintaining a healthy lifestyle is your best defense.
-A balanced diet, regular exercise, and avoiding tobacco and excessive alcohol are beneficial for your colon health and your overall well-being.
+Maintaining a healthy lifestyle can also help reduce this risk.
+Things like a balanced diet, exercise, and avoiding smoking and excessive alcohol consumption are good for your colon health, as well as your entire body.